opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 $c = 'a, b, c';
 ```

-Once you have established the structure of your paths and found a pattern, is time to move forward and create a compiler
+Once you have established the structure of your paths, and found a pattern, is time to move forward and create a
-that can understand a given pattern and is able to transform it into a regex rule that can be matched against an arbitrary path.
+compiler that can understand a given pattern and is able to transform it into a regex rule that can be matched against
+an arbitrary path.

 The compiler is represented by an instance of `Opis\Routing\Compiler` class and takes as an argument
-an optional configuration array which tells what kind of patterns the compiler will understand and how it will handle them.
+an optional configuration array which tells what kind of patterns the compiler will understand and how it will
+handle them.
 If no configuration array is provided, then the following setup is assumed:

 ```php
 use Opis\Routing\Compiler;